Degree Classifications

 • The module isn’t a ‘qualified fail’.

 For Integrated Masters you can get 45 credits condoned across Levels 4-6, with no more than 30 credits in each Level.
-At Level 7 you can get 35 credits condoned if you get marks in the 40-49 range.
+At Level 7 you can get 35 credits condoned if you get marks in the 45-49 range (or 40-49 if you started your course before 2022/23).

 This is currently only available for:

-If you haven't achieved a degree and have attempts remaining you will be offered the chance to take those reassessments to try to get your degree.
-You may be able to choose to take resits in August or in the next academic year.
+If you haven't achieved a degree and have attempts remaining you will be offered the chance to take those reassessments in August to try to get your degree.

 You may be able to appeal if you can meet one of the appeal grounds.
 You can appeal to ask for further attempts or (in rare cases) to have your degree class raised.